sara-nl/swiftdocs/source/Pages/Clients/rclone.rst

 Authorisation
 =============

+You can use both the SWIFT protocol as well as the S3 protocol to access the system.
 Rclone needs some variables set in order to work.
 You can set these in the **rclone.conf** file.
-This file can have the following contents:
+When you use SWIFT the **rclone.conf** file can have the following contents:

 .. code-block:: console